fluidblue/passdeposit/README.md

 Copyright (C) 2013 Max Geissler

 This program is free software, licensed under the GNU Affero General Public License (AGPL).
-Please see [License.md](License.md) for more information.
+Please see the [License](LICENSE.md) for further information.